vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 On Sunday 2026-05-24, I skipped hand gripper exercises and strength exercises to conserve time and energy.
 I did not skip jogging.

+## 2026-05-27: skipped jogging and strength exercises

+On Wednesday 2026-05-27, I skipped jogging and strength exercises to conserve time and energy.
+I did do hand gripper exercises and humming-with-intermittent-pauses as usual.